-- Allowed localities to adopt an ordinance to ban firearms, ammunition, etc. in locally owned properties - Added a requirement for lost or stolen firearms to be reported to the local law-enforcement agency or State police within 48 hours
+- Allowed localities to adopt an ordinance to ban firearms, ammunition, etc. in locally owned properties - Added a requirement for lost or stolen firearms to be reported to the local law-enforcement agency or State police within 48 hours.

-- Created a new regional funding model to support priority projects identified by Hampton Roads Transit (HRT)
+- Created a new regional funding model to support priority regional public transportation.

 - Added Budget Language To Secure 150

 Acre Parcel Of State Surplus Property For

 The Eastern Virginia Regional Industrial

 Facility Authority (EVRIFA)

 - Secured funding for the Academies of Hampton